 If the organizers of the VU Introduction Days are fined for underage alcohol consumption by participants, the costs will be recovered from the individuals involved.

 At a number of locations where the VU Introduction Days are held, participants are not allowed to bring their own alcoholic drinks or spirits onto the premises.
 If these rules are violated, the drinks will be confiscated.
+During the VU Introduction Days, alcohol may only be consumed after 17:00 by participants that are 18 years or older.

 We are determined to keep the VU Introduction Days drug free.
 Using drugs, dealing drugs or having drugs in your possession is strictly forbidden.
 If you contravene these rules, you will be removed from the site and you will take no further part in the VU Introduction Days.
 Some of the clubs we work with report any drugs-related incident to the police.